alicia-lyu/external-sort/README.md

 - [ExternalRun](./ExternalRun.h): Reads an intermediate file and render records in sorted order from that file.
 One `ExternalRenderer` typically merges multiple `ExternalRun`s.
 - [ExternalSorter](./ExternalSorter.h): Takes a list of in-memory runs and merges them into a single `ExternalRenderer`, potentially taking multiple passes.
 This final renderer will be used to output records one by one in `SortIterator::next()`.

+In addition, the in-memory run (while it is being sorted in memory) and the in-memory page of an external run are expressed by a class [Buffer](./Buffer.h).
+The `Buffer` class manages a contiguous memory block that consist of multiple records.
+It maintains two pointers: `toBeRead` and `toBeFilled`.
+A `next()` call is used to scan records from the buffer one by one.
+For a page of an external run, data is copied from the external run file sequentially page by page.
+For an in-memory run, alphanumeric data is generated randomly record by record or read from an input file.

 ## Features Implemented

 This section is written assuming that you have read the [Design Overview](#design-overview) section.